mayureshw/mftools/README.md

         - Realized gains report for sale transactions, fields are more or less similar to the unrealized gainst report above, except that sale date is added and fund's current performance related fields are dropped

+        - The report may be useful for tax computation purpose.
+The registrars also provide this report.
+You may like to just use this for tallying.

         - The fund type (equity/debt) is figured out from the holdings statement if the fund is still held, else an attempt is made to map